 Remote working or ‘WFH’ wasn’t a thing.
 Everyone worked in the office or from a physical building.
 Business communication relied heavily on in-person meetings and phone calls.
 Travel for business purposes was more common, as virtual meetings were not an option.

-Documents were all written or typed on paper
+Documents were all on paper

 You couldn’t write an email or sign documents online.
 You had physical documents for everything.